Join the Conversation

 Threw ball: According to charging documents filed by Trooper Jonathan Lear, a man was driving on southbound I-83 about 7 a.m.
 Friday, July 6, when he was cut off by Kirkland from an on ramp.

-The two drove to the area of Exit 15, York Township, when the man heard an impact to the rear of his vehicle, police said.
+The two had reached the area of Exit 15, York Township, when the man heard an impact to the rear of his vehicle, police said.

-The man pulled over on the off ramp to the business loop of I-83 northbound, and he heard another impact and saw his rear window was shattered, court documents state.
+The man pulled over on the off ramp to the business loop of I-83 northbound, where he heard another impact and saw his rear window was shattered, court documents state.

 Kirkland then drove by and yelled "Yeah, yeah, yeah," and the man followed him and took down his license plate number, officials said.